 Boulder Junction Tourism Statistics:

 Boulder Junction businesses rely on tourism for income.
 During our peak vacationing time, the average population of Boulder Junction increases by almost 650%!
 The best way for us to measure the amount of visitors to our area throughout the year is through room tax collections.
 Accommodations in Boulder Junction are required to collect room tax from their customers and turn it over to the Town of Boulder Junction on a quarterly basis.
 Room tax collections are primarily used by the Boulder Junction Chamber of Commerce to market the area.
-Below are some statistics you may find informative.

 Are you interested in opening a business in Boulder Junction but are not sure what?
 Here are some ideas of needed businesses that we have been given by other business owners, residents or visitors.